-The Spirit II E 310 is brand new for 2018.
-Weber revamped the look of the Spirit models with an open cart design they say creates easy access to tools and accessories.
-The LP tank has been moved out to the side to free up more storage space below as well.
+Weber revamped the look of the Spirit models with an open cart design, sleek lid and multiple stunning color options.
+The LP tank has been moved out to the side to free up more storage space under the grill.
+The cooking grates have been updated to heavy duty cast iron and the warranty has been extended to 10 years for all components.

 In this review, we will discuss the grill’s specifications to get you more familiar with the basics, then talk about some reasons to buy and a couple of things to think about before a purchase, and finally end with some comparisons to other Weber models.